andrevidela/Research-report/Thesis/index.md

 ## Benchmarks & methodology

-In order to test our performance hypothesis I am going to use a series of programs and run them multiple times under different conditions in order to measure different aspects of performances.
+In order to test our performance hypothesis I am going to use a series of programs and run them multiple times under different conditions in order to measure different aspects of performance.
 Typically, observing how memory usage and runtime varies depending on the optimisation we use.

 Each benchmark will be compared to its control which will be the original compiler without any custom optimisation.
 The variable we are going to introduce is the new mutation instruction.

 It is important to stress that those are _synthetic benchmarks_ designed to showcase our improvements, and do not necessarily represent their effect in production software.
 This has often been the source of many misleading claims about performance and is the topic of endless discussion.
-The nofib\cite{nofib} project ([https://gitlab.haskell.org/ghc/nofib](https://gitlab.haskell.org/ghc/nofib)) make the effort to distribute a set of programs more representative of real-world production software, especially for functional languages.
-In our case, synthetic benchmarks will be enough to tell us if linear types provide any benefit worth pursuing or not.
+The nofib\cite{nofib} project ([https://gitlab.haskell.org/ghc/nofib](https://gitlab.haskell.org/ghc/nofib)) makes the effort to distribute a set of programs more representative of real-world production software, especially for functional languages.
+In our case, synthetic benchmarks will be enough to tell if linear types provide any benefit worth pursuing.

 Additionally, the Idris2 compiler itself was intended to be used as a benchmark by measuring the time it takes to compile itself.
-However, due to the nature of our optimisation we have found few areas of improvements with the predominantly non-linear style of the compiler.
+However, due to the nature of our optimisation there are not enough opportunities to make noticeable performance improvement, due to the predominantly non-linear style of writing in the compiler.

 ### Traditional Fibonacci